mandaldhruv/Kiara-Enterprises/README.md

-Here is the complete, perfectly formatted README.md from top to bottom.

-I have ensured the file structure is locked inside its code block, and the footer is completely un-indented so it renders as perfectly centered text (not code).

-Copy everything inside the block below and paste it directly into your README.md file:

-Markdown
 # Kiara Enterprises - Premium Real Estate Portfolio 🏢✨

 A modern, high-conversion website built for **Kiara Enterprises**, a premier real estate agency based in Vasai-Palghar, Maharashtra.
 Designed with a sophisticated "Executive Dark" theme, it caters to high-net-worth individuals, corporate clients, and NRIs seeking residential, commercial, and industrial properties.